kkmedlin/object_detection_with_pascal_voc/README.md

 1. After extensive work on classification problems for my dissertation, I wanted to expand my toolkit to include object detection.
 I was especially interested in exploring how adding localization changes performance.

 2. I also wanted to experiment with using AI as a coding assistant.
 I primarily worked with ChatGPT, which not only helped with syntax and debugging but also generated thoughtful reflection questions about my progress when prompted.
-You can see these questions and my answers in the project reports, which document my learning curve throughout the project.
+You can see these questions and my answers in the /development_reports, which document my learning curve throughout the project.

 ---